AaronGhiurauLTU/MCS1653-Project-4-Zombie-Zapper/README.md

 1. **What are the controls to your game?
 How do we play?**

+WASD to move, F to interaction, left click to shoot, and 1 and 2 to switch between gun 1 and gun 2.

 <br>

 2. **What creative additions did you make?
 How can we find them?**

+I used a shader to make the game look more pixelated.
+The player has to stay alive while protecting the shop to survive.

 <br>